radiorabe/container-image-ubi8-minimal/README.md

 - Based on UBI8 minimal
 - Uses microdnf as a package manager
-- Establishes Trust with the RaBe Root CA
+- Establishes trust with the RaBe Root CA

 ## Usage